ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 2. Alice opens a state channel committing an initial state consisting of Set A

-    Note, besides a state channel any singleton state machine such as a sidechain may be employed.
+    Note, besides a state channel any singleton state machine such as a sidechain or other Layer 2 solotion may be employed.

 3. Alice sends state channel invites to Bob and Claire based on their communication endpoints in their DID doc creating the equivalent of a temporary workgroup.
 The invite must include the state information both Bob and Clair need to submit to the state channel, Set B and et C, and the required agreement criteria e.g. 2 of 3 digital signatures over the joined state of the ZK proofs in the form of an agreement predicate.
 The predicate would be a zk prover circuit with specified private and public inputs that can be run by Bob and Claire to generate zk proofs proving correct state updates.
-In this case, we choose simple signatures over the zk-proofs as
+In this case, simple signatures over the zk-proofs are chosen.

 4. After accepting the invites, Bob and Claire commit their states to the state channel in the following manner -> newStateRoot = H(H(Alice state, Bob State),Claire State) and also stores the inputs (Alice state, Bob State, Claire State)